alidcastano/alidcastano.com/content/articles/2016-04-02-StayUpwind.md

     - Paul Graham
 ---

 In the fall semester of my sophomore year, my friend and I got this random food app idea and decided to start a startup.
 We spent months developing the idea, working on the business plan and preparing the pitch deck.
 We came to a point where we felt ready to pitch to investors--only to confront the fact that we didn't have a product.
-Only well-thought out idea, whatever that's worth.
+Only well-thought out idea.

-My friend and I spent those next three weeks trying to find a technical co-founder.
-While we were eventually able to convince another friend to join us, at that point, the enthusiasm was lost and idea eventually fizzled out.
-I came out of the experience with the uncomfortable realization: as a non-technical entreprenuer, the largest factor to my success was entirely dependent on someone else.
+So we spent the next three weeks trying to find a technical co-founder.
+We were eventually able to convince another friend to join us but, at that point, the enthusiasm was lost.
+The idea eventually fizzled out.

+I came out of that experience with the uncomfortable realization: as a non-technical entreprenuer, the largest factor to my success was entirely dependent on someone else.

 "Should I learn to code?"
 It was the first time I had entertained the question.
 The only thing I knew about programming courses was how hard and time-consuming it was, because everyone it CIS classes complained about it.
 And all I could picture was the kid who started playing with computers when he was 9.
 I could never compete with him.
-And lingering in the back of my mind was the fact that I didn't take calculus, ergo, I sucked at math and programming was all about math.
+And lingering in the back of my mind was the fact that I didn't take calculus, ergo, I sucked at math and programming, I thought, was all about math.

 Amongst these concerns, was the lingering thought of a passage I read in Paul Graham's [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html):